Fox Friends Claims 'Woke' Liberals Are Plotting To Turn Mother's Day Into 'Birthing People's Day'

-Category: World Politics Hits: 5The hosts of Fox & Friends expressed concern on Sunday that liberals are plotting to turn Mother's Day into "Birthing People's Day."
+Category: World Politics Hits: 13The hosts of Fox & Friends expressed concern on Sunday that liberals are plotting to turn Mother's Day into "Birthing People's Day."
 "If you're a lefty, it might be happy Birthing People's Day," Fox News co-host Pete Hegseth announced.
 "Seriously!
 This is Democrats -- the new phrase they want to use is, you're not a mother.
 Nope!
 Done!
 You're a birthing person."
 Hegseth pointed to a House committee hearing where the phrase "birthing people" was used on at least two occasions.
 However, the terms "mothers" and "moms" were also used.
 Co-host Jedidiah Bila echoed the remarks of Rep. Nancy Mace (R-SC), who lashed out at "woke" liberals over the phrase.
 "I could not agree more," Bila said.
 "Let me tell you something.
 I birthed a baby.
 I am a mom.
 I am proud of myself.
 I am always astonished at my body.
 I'm like, you know what?
 We're super heroes.
 We women are super heroes for being able to do that.
 I want proper credit."
 Hegseth recalled that he had once tried to experience the pain of childbirth during a Fox & Friends segment in 2019.
 "Thank God for women," co-host Lawrence Jones said.
 "God designed them to give birth because, whew, I can do a lot of things.
 I don't think that's for me."
 "Yep," Bila agreed.
 "We have a higher pain tolerance.
 And I did it without drugs."

 Read more https://crooksandliars.com/2021/05/fox-friends-claims-woke-liberals-are